dataLanced/dataLanced.Github.io/Healthcare_Project.md

 <img src="images/SQL Healthcare Project/query5.png?raw=true"/>

 For this query, we created a CTE and used it in a view to use for future reference and set up our join and the columns to be displayed from said join.
-Next we want to take
+Next we want to take that view and create a query that categorizes our database by race and use the take the average of `num_lab_procedures`and we can determine whether all of our patients are getting equal treatment.

 #### Only show the first 5 rows of the previous query